 The Canadian Institute of Forestry is very much a grass-roots organization; but with a national network and focus.
 We currently have 19 sections that span the country, and an active International Section.
 Our Sections are truly the foundation and strength of our organization.
 The Section of the Year Award recognizes outstanding activity, involvement and support of the Institute as a whole.

-- The 2019 recipient was the Algonquin Section.
+- The 2019 recipient was the Manitoba Section.

-The Algonquin Section of Ontario is very deserving of this honour for 2019.
-One of the most significant highlights of the Section was hosting the 2019 CIF-IFC National Conference and Annual General Meeting, which was a huge success.
-The Section also hosted a number of public outreach and knowledge exchange events throughout the year.
+The CIF-IFC Manitoba Section is very deserving of this honour for 2020.
+The Section continuously makes a significant effort to engage students and young professionals, encouraging the future of our forest.
+The Section was also very involved in National Forest Week 2019, and in addition hosted a number of public outreach and knowledge exchange events and opportunities throughout the year.
 Through these initiatives, the Section brought CIF-IFC members and non-members together, promoting the awareness of the Institute and its mission.

 TREE OF LIFE AWARD